andymeixner/cms-excercise/README.md

 - More exciting design, currently it is more or less just a boilerplate template
 - Next and Previous Post buttons (currently just have an All Posts button to go back to /)
 - Add a post excerpt (truncated) to the post preview
+- Create custom API endpoints in Wordpress to allow for displaying of content without using `<div dangerouslySetInnerHTML={ {__html: } } />`
+- Handle all of the Wordpress test post "edge cases"

 ## Future Plugin Updates
 The Following are potential future updates to the Gifs with Giphy plugin